 Our outstanding speakers: Peter Gombkoto, Balazs Szigeti, Justin Townsend and Lilla Horvath

 A scientific event organized to better understand the microbiome (bacteria living in symbiosis with the human body), infectious diseases and clinical metagenomics –where it all started and what the future holds in a public health standpoint.

-Our speaker: Dorottya Nagy-Szakal, MD PhD
+Our speakers: Dorottya Nagy-Szakal, MD PhD and Daniela Bezdan, PhD

 At the Taste of Science the sensory meets the cognitive, and the medium bridging the two domains is a selection of fine Hungarian wine.
 This series of six flash presentations on a wide array of scientific fields is accompanied by creative wine tasting sessions, where six outstanding regional wine profiles are matched to each presentation.
 Hungarian culinary delicacies will complement the wines.

 Over the course of the evening, as intellect and palate achieve unison, guests are welcome to enter the Taste of Science raffle game, where winners are rewarded with valuable prizes.